MissStrong/ICD2O/Notes/Unit 2/Note 07 - Objects.md

 An **object** is a data type, just like numbers, strings, and booleans.
 Objects contain **properties**.
 A property is an association between a **key** and a **value**.
 For example, one of the properties of `doge` is `width: 525`, where `width` is the key and `525` is the value.

-### Dot Syntax
+### Dot Notation

-We can access the properties within an object using **dot syntax** (a.k.a. **dot notation**).
+We can access the properties within an object using **dot notation** (a.k.a. **dot syntax**).
 We write the object name followed by a dot followed by the key we want to use.
 This will give us the value that is associated with that key.
 For example, `doge.width` gives us `525`, and `doge.height` gives us `394` (since the dimensions of the image are 525 pixels by 394 pixels).

 We can use `.width` and `.height` to scale the size of an image.